 Water Sealers, Toners, IPE Oil, and Semi-Transparent Stains:

 These four are all slightly different products from one another, but they can be grouped into one category because they all perform essentially the same function, and endure about the same amount of time (which, unfortunately, is not very long).
 Those who have new decks, or deck boards that are still in exceptionally good condition, or have specialty hardwood, are candidates for these materials.
 None of these materials contain much UV protection, which is why they only last about a year or so in our Kentucky weather before they have to be reapplied.
 But they do make the wood look gorgeous, for a short while.
-Those committed to persevering the look of real wood, seeing all the grain, and desire the new look of a beautifully treated deck, this is what you want to have done to your deck.
+Those committed to preserving the look of real wood, seeing all the grain, and desire the new look of a beautifully treated deck, this is what you want to have done to your deck.
 Just please understand that it requires yearly maintenance and reapplication to remain looking beautiful.
 You can see in the picture to the right how dry this deck had become over time.
 After throughly cleaning the deck, we are applying a fresh coat of IPE oil.
 What a difference!

-Both of these stain products have more UV protection than the four mentioned above.
-Solid Color Stain has more protection than Semi-Solid, and thus both of these products look better and last longer than the first category of sealers, toners, and oils – generally 2-3 years before reapplication is required.
+A solid-color stain provides more UV protection than the four mentioned above.
+That’s why Solid Color Stain lasts longer than the first category of sealers, toners, and oils – generally 2-3 years before reapplication is required.

 Replacement boards, railings, and pergola joists

-Just to let you know, we also specialize in replacing rotted boards as needed before we applying the product of your choice.
+Just to let you know, we also specialize in replacing rotted boards, handrails, and spindles as needed before we applying the product of your choice.

-I wrote this post to educate you about the different products on the market today for treating your deck, pergola, porch, or even your children’s play structure.
-Yes, we do those too!
+I wrote this post to educate you about the different products we’ve used to treat decks, pergolas, porches, or even children’s play structures.
+Yes, we’ve done those too!